 Amounts you receive from your employer while you're sick or injured are part of your salary or wages.

-- Report the amount you receive on the line "Wages, salaries, ..." on Form 1040, Form 1040A, U.S. Individual Income Tax Return, or Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents.
+- Report the amount you receive on the line "Wages, salaries, tips, etc." on Form 1040, U.S. Individual Income Tax Return or Form 1040-SR, U.S. Tax Return for Seniors (PDF) .

 - You must include in your income sick pay from any of the following: